kennaslim/sample/README.md

-The initial text is now replaced with "Getting and Cleaning Data" and "Exploratory Data Analysis".
+The initial text is now replaced with "Exploratory Data Analysis" and "Getting and Cleaning Data".